By

 In the realm of business, the clarity of meeting objectives is paramount for driving productivity and focus.
 Here are key strategies for setting clear objectives:

-• Identify the Primary Goal: Begin by determining the primary goal of the meeting.
+Identify the Primary Goal: Determine the primary goal of the meeting.
 Is it decision-making, brainstorming, problem-solving, or information sharing?
 Having a clear primary goal sets the tone for the meeting.

 By following these steps, you can ensure that every meeting is purpose-driven, time-efficient, and productive, leading to more meaningful outcomes and better use of everyone's time.